ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 This identifier **MUST** be unique among reports to the same domain to aid receivers in identifying duplicate reports should they happen.
-The Report-ID value should be constructed using the following ABNF [@!RFC5234]:
+The Report-ID value should be constructed using the following ABNF:

 ~~~
   ridfmt =  (dot-atom-text ["@" dot-atom-text]) ; from RFC5322